-The US is the only country with guidelines(41, 43) that recommend screening by birth cohort (those born between 1945 and 1965), and the policy response to this recommendation has been limited.(49) Decision-makers need to define what trade-offs are acceptable in the fight to achieve HCV elimination, based not only on disease prevalence and the healthcare infrastructure, but also on technical, socioeconomic, cultural and behavioural considerations.(86) As people diagnosed with HCV infection may not have identifiable risk factors,(96) risk-based screening may be insufficient for identifying all people with chronic HCV infection.(36) It has been estimated that 20-30% of HCV-infected people in the US do not report any risk factors.(96-98) Birth cohort testing of adults born between 1965 and 1985 may offer a reasonable approach for identifying and treating the currently undiagnosed population with chronic HCV infection in Ireland.
+Decision-makers need to define what trade-offs are acceptable in the fight to achieve HCV elimination, based not only on disease prevalence and the healthcare infrastructure, but also on technical, socioeconomic, cultural and behavioural considerations.(86) As people diagnosed with HCV infection may not have identifiable risk factors,(96) risk-based testing may be insufficient for identifying all people with chronic HCV infection.(36) It has been estimated that 20-30% of HCV-infected people in the US do not report any risk factors.(96-98) Birth cohort testing of adults born between 1965 and 1985 may offer a reasonable approach for identifying and treating the currently undiagnosed population with chronic HCV infection in Ireland.
 Adequate resources would need to be put in place to support effective implementation of a birth cohort screening programme and ensure that people identified with chronic HCV infection are provided with timely and appropriate care.